 Number Five: Not stapling to the ground

-To avoid this common mistake, you must always make sure to staple your landscape/weed fabric with landscape staples to secure your landscape fabric with the ground.
+To avoid this common mistake, you must always make sure to staple your landscape/weed fabric with landscape staples to secure your landscape or weed barrier fabric with the ground.

 Number six: Adding too much mulch

 Adding too much mulch is another mistake.
-So, don’t just put 6/7 inches of mulch over the landscape fabric.
+So, don’t just put 6/7 inches of mulch over the landscape or weed barrier fabric.
 Just keep 2/3 inches of mulch over the landscape fabric.